 I interrupt your regularly scheduled programming to offer some thoughts on the verdict of innocent for George Zimmerman:

-3.)
-The idea that Zimmerman got out of the car to check the street signs, was ambushed by a 17-year old kid with no violent history who told him "you're going to die tonight" strikes me as very implausible.
+3) The idea that Zimmerman got out of the car to check the street signs and was ambushed by a 17-year old kid with no violent history, who told him "you're going to die tonight," strikes me as very implausible.
 It strikes me as much more plausible that Martin was being followed by a strange person, that the following resulted in a confrontation, that Martin was getting the best of Zimmerman in the confrontation, and that Zimmerman then shot him.
 But I didn't see the confrontation.
 No one else really saw the confrontation.
 Except George Zimmerman.
 I'm not even clear that situation I outlined would result in conviction.

--- trials don't work as strict "moral surrogates."
-Not everything that is immoral is illegal -- nor should it be.
+4) I think Andrew Cohen is right—trials don't work as strict "moral surrogates."
+Not everything that is immoral is illegal—nor should it be.
 I want to live in a society that presumes innocence.
 I want to live in that society even when I feel that a person should be punished.